iterative/dvc.org/static/docs/use-cases/shared-development-server.md

 With DVC, you can easily setup shared data storage on the server.
-This allows your team to store and share data for your projects effectively, and to have instantaneous <abbr>workspace</abbr> restoration/switching speed – similar to `git checkout` for your code.
+This allows your team to store and share data for your projects effectively, and to have almost instantaneous <abbr>workspace</abbr> restoration/switching speed – similar to `git checkout` for your code.

 ### Preparation